aviate15/sardines-pipeline/report/technical_report.md

 | `no_speech_prob > 0.65` only | `NO_SPEECH` → keep Whisper |
 | Neither | `OK` → keep Whisper |

 AND logic is used intentionally.
-OR logic would discard Whisper on Arabic clips that have high `no_speech_prob` due to leading silence before speech begins — a common occurrence.
+OR logic would discard Whisper on Arabic clips that have high `no_speech_prob` due to leading silence before speech begins, a common occurrence.
 In our dataset, all 100 clips received quality `OK`, meaning the Whisper reference was used in all fused scores.

-### 6.3 Signal 2 — LaBSE Semantic Similarity (Weight: 0.30)
+### 6.3 Signal 2, LaBSE Semantic Similarity (Weight: 0.30)

 **Model:** sentence-transformers/LaBSE